claabs/watch-dogs-legion-version-manager/GitAlternative.md

 1. Make sure Ubisoft Connect is open in online mode
 1. Open and close Watch Dogs: Legion
-1. Open Git Bash in the game folder and run: `git checkout 1.2.40`
+1. Open Git Bash in the game folder and run:
+  * `GIT_LFS_SKIP_SMUDGE=1 git checkout 1.2.40`
+  * `git lfs checkout`
-1. Open and close Watch Dogs: Legion again
+3. Open and close Watch Dogs: Legion again
-1. Switch Ubisoft Connect to offline mode
+4. Switch Ubisoft Connect to offline mode
-1. You can now play the game as desired in offline mode
+5. You can now play the game as desired in offline mode

-No not change the DirectX version (11/12) of the game while on an old version.
+Do not change the DirectX version (11/12) of the game while on an old version.
 If you do, you will have to revert to latest again and redo the above steps.

 ### Switch to the latest version